 Off the Beaten Path:

-94. South Broadway Athletics Club (St. Louis Wrestling)– semi-professional wrestling once a month at this historic boxing and wrestling club.
+95. South Broadway Athletics Club (St. Louis Wrestling)- Semi-professional wrestling shows occur about once a month at this historic boxing and wrestling club.
 Very St. Louis.

-96. Purina Farms / Labadie– Purina, the pet food company, operates a FREE petting zoo, corporate museum, and dog agility arena.
+97. Purina Farms / Labadie– Purina, the pet food company, operates a FREE petting zoo, corporate museum, and dog agility arena.
 Dog shows – which include water jumps – occur twice a day.
 Then go to a cool local market for an awesome half-day excursion.
-Can combine with Shaw Nature Reserve for a full-day adventure.
-About an hour from St. Louis
+Combine with Shaw Nature Reserve for a full-day adventure.
+About 1 hour southwest from St. Louis

-97. Lewis and Clark State Historic Site– In Illinois where Lewis and Clark started their journey.
-Includes a museum and the nearby Confluence Tower (well worth the extra $5).
+98. Lewis and Clark State Historic Site- This is where Lewis and Clark started their legendary journey.
+The State Park includes a museum and the nearby Confluence Tower (well worth the extra $5).
 Best to go during the warmer months.
-About 30 minutes from St. Louis.
+About 30 minutes from St. Louis in Illinois.

-100. St. Genevieve– oldest town in Missouri contains French colonial homes now run by the National Park Service unit.
-French colonial architecture.
-About 90 minutes south of St. Louis.
+100. St. Genevieve- The oldest town in Missouri contains French colonial homes now run by the National Park Service.
+About 1.5 hours south of St. Louis.

-101. Cementland- abandoned cement factory partially developed by the architect of the City Museum.
-Technically off-limits to the public so ask me for details/directions before going on this adventure.
+101. Cementland- Abandoned cement factory partially developed by Bob Cassilly, architect of the City Museum.
+Technically off-limits to the public so ask me for details/directions before going.

 Leave a Reply